vipickering/vincentp/_drafts/2016-11-28-the-spoiler-tag.md

-Meta data that provides browsers and applications information to understand the context of a particular piece of content may by considered sensitive to a user and not wish to be known, or that they may choose to view it at their discresion.
+Meta data that provides browsers and applications information to understand the context of a particular piece of content may by considered sensitive to a user and not wish to be known, or that they may choose to view it at their discretion.

 Browsers could implement easy way to set rules to auto parts omit content.